flame-engine/flame/doc/components.md

 ## CustomPainterComponent

-A `CustomPainter` is a useful Flutter class used with the `CustomPaint` widget to render custom shapes inside a Flutter application.
+A `CustomPainter` is a Flutter class used with the `CustomPaint` widget to render custom shapes inside a Flutter application.

-Flame provides a component that can render a `CustomPainter` called `CustomPainterComponent`, it receives a custom painter and just render it on the game canvas.
+Flame provides a component that can render a `CustomPainter` called `CustomPainterComponent`, it receives a custom painter and renders it on the game canvas.

-This can be useful for sharing custom rendering logic between your Flame game, and your Flutter widgets.
+This can be used for sharing custom rendering logic between your Flame game, and your Flutter widgets.

 Check the example app